The Southwest’s

 - Test air quality

-- Train team on procedures
+- Train your team on procedures

 - Document everything